NataliaTanyatia/Intelligence/README.md

 - **Logic Core**: Higher-order logic engine inspired by "Logical Manifesto".
 - **Geometric Engine**: Geometric computation via concepts from "Optimal Prime".
 - **Unified Physics Module**: Fractal modeling and dynamics from "Grand Unified Theory".
+Supports multimodal, GPU and HSA(Heterogeneous System Architecture) implementations for enhanced cognition and file processing/generation when tools e.g. real-time voice/video, and GPUs are available to the web app to evolve with.

 ### Learning & Evolution Capability